Banco Santander: Recovery In Sight (NYSE:SAN)

 Banco Santander: Recovery In Sight

-Banks, both American and global, are broadly recovering through the third quarter results, but European banks broadly lag American peers in valuations .
+Banks, both American and global, are broadly recovering through the third quarter results, but European banks broadly lag American peers in valuations.

 For Q3, Santander delivered strong net interest income and loan growth, and took a smaller impairment charge than in the previous two quarters.